Detecting fraud based on click to install time

 Accurate performance data is crucial to the success of mobile app marketing campaigns.

-Undetected fraud and reactive fraud management leaves fraudulent clicks and installs in your data, muddying reporting used in decision making, leading to:
+Undetected fraud and reactive fraud management leave fraudulent clicks and installs in your data, muddying reporting used in decision making, leading to:

 - Diverted ad spend from legitimate traffic sources to sources inflated by fraud